-Since April 2014, the graduate student Library Academic Learning Advisor (LALA) Desk has occupied a spot, with a LALA on duty at all times.
-LALAs receive training from teaching staff members and library staff members related to academic skills (searching for information in the Library, techniques for writing papers, assistance with writing, etc.).
-Under the keyword, "learn together grow together", LALAs handle a variety of questions and consultations regarding learning and research, including how to do a literature search and how to write a report.
+In April 2014, we opened the LALA(Library Academic Learning Advisor) Desk with a LALA's staff on duty at all times.
+Those staff are from the graduate school and receive training from faculty members and library staff members related to academic skills (searching for information in the Library, techniques for writing papers, assistance with writing, etc.).
+Under the keyword, "learn together grow together", LALA's staff handle a variety of questions and consultations regarding learning and research, including how to do a literature search and how to write a report.
 In addition, "LALA Library", collected the books related to academic skills, is installed near LALA Desk.
 Various information is provided on the blog and some workshops (LALA seminar) are held.